Mineaurion/Aurionchat/README.md

 ### Commands

-- channel : List the channel listened
+- `channel` : List the channel listened
-- channel \<channelName\> join : Listen and Join the desired channel
+- `channel <channelName> join` : Listen and Join the desired channel
-- channel \<channelName\> leave : Leave the desired channel
+- `channel <channelName> leave` : Leave the desired channel
-- channel \<channelName\> spy : Listen the desired channel
+- `channel <channelName> spy` : Listen the desired channel
-- channel alllisten : Listen to all available channel
+- `channel alllisten` : Listen to all available channel

 ### Permissions

+- `aurionchat.chat.speak`: Can speak in channel
-- aurionchat.chat.colors : Usage of colors in chat
+- `aurionchat.chat.colors` : Usage of colors in chat
-- aurionchat.joinchannel.\<channelName\> : Auto join the channel
+- `aurionchat.joinchannel.<channelName>` : Auto join the channel
-- aurionchat.listenchannel.\<channelName\> : Listen to the channel
+- `aurionchat.listenchannel.<channelName>` : Listen to the channel

 ---